squidfunk/mkdocs-material/docs/writing/admonitions.md

 # Admonitions

-Admonitions, also know as _call-outs_, are an excellent choice for including side content into your project documentation minimally interrupting the document flow.
-Material for MkDocs provides several types of admonitions and allows for the inclusion and nesting of arbitrary content.
+Admonitions, also know as _call-outs_, are an excellent choice for including side content without significantly interrupting the document flow.
+Material for MkDocs provides several different types of admonitions and allows for the inclusion and nesting of arbitrary content.

 ## Configuration